braiins/braiins-open/stratum-proxy/README.md

 # Future Work

-Below is a high level list of areas that need to be resolved:
+Below is a high level list of areas that still need to be resolved:

 - handle multiple channels on a single downstream connection
 - use V2 submission sequence numbers for batch acknowledgement of valid job